DeWalt DXPW4035 - 4000 PSI 3.5 GPM Gas Pressure Washer With Honda Engine

 Other Features

-- Onboard storage: Stay prepared for any job with DeWalt DXPW4035's handy storage area, which allows you to neatly store any nozzles and accessories which you may need for the job.
+- Onboard storage: The DeWalt DXPW4035 features a handy storage area, which allows you to neatly store nozzles and accessories and be always prepared by having everything needed at hand.

-- Safety: Safety of operation is enhanced by a trigger lock mechanism (which prevents accidental operation), a thermal relief valve (which helps to prevent internal pump damage) and a low oil protection.
+- Safety: Safety of operation is enhanced by a low oil protection, a thermal relief valve (which helps to prevent internal pump damage) and a trigger lock mechanism (which prevents accidental operation).

-- Accessories: On top of an owner's manual and the usual documentation to get you swiftly started, the DeWalt DXPW4035 also comes with spray gun, nozzle cleaner, wand, pressure hose, soap hose and oil.
+- Accessories: On top of an owner's manual and the usual documentation to get you swiftly started, the DeWalt DXPW4035 also comes with spray gun, soap hose, oil, nozzle cleaner, wand and pressure hose.

 Product Videos